-- The Federal Programs Manager and/or Controller will be responsible for drawdown calculations.
+The Federal Programs Manager and/or Director of Business Affairs will be responsible for drawdown calculations.
 Drawdowns are based on actual monthly allowable expenditures and are reviewed with members of the Finance Team.
-The Controller determines that expenditures are calculated accurately by each Federal Fund Award. - The Federal Programs Manager, Controller, FPCO, Executive Director and Accounting Team meet regularly to discuss expenditures (monthly at a minimum.)
+The Director of Business Affairs determines that expenditures are calculated accurately by each Federal Fund Award.

-- Drawdowns are processed monthly with the exception of the first three months of the Fiscal School year.
+- The Federal Programs Manager, Director of Business Affairs/Finance Department's Designee and Executive Director meet regularly to discuss expenditures (monthly at a minimum. - Drawdowns are processed monthly with the exception of the first three months of the Fiscal School year.
 The first draw is processed in November for August, September and October of the current school year.
-Each time the GADOE makes an adjustment to one of the federal funds (increase or reduction) the calculations are readjusted across the board for each monthly calculation and future drawdowns and allocations are adjusted accordingly. - ❖ The Federal Program Manager, Controller, FPCO, and Executive Director meets monthly to ensure that expenditures are allowable and accurate based on the budget. - ❖ The Federal Programs Manager completes the request for funds drawdown and submits it to the Executive Director. - ❖ The Executive Director approves the request for the drawdown and submits to the Federal Programs Finance Officer. - The Federal Programs Finance Officer submits the drawdown to GaDOE. - ❖ Journal entries are made by the Accounting Team.
-(Note: Journal entries may be made after each draw or at the end of the year ensuring that fund 150 balances out to zero).
-All calculations are maintained by the Accounting team.
-Additionally, the Federal Programs Manager maintains a log/spreadsheet providing the percentages drawn down to date. - ❖ The Federal Programs Finance Officer, Federal Programs Manager and/or the Controller completes the completion reports at the end of each grant period to close out the grant and submits to the GADOE.
-A spreadsheet identifying the details of the completion report will be completed by the Federal Programs Manager and signed off by the Controller, Federal Funds Finance Officer with final approval by the Executive Director.
+Each time the GADOE makes an adjustment to one of the federal funds (increase or reduction) the calculations are readjusted across the board for each monthly calculation and future drawdowns and allocations are adjusted accordingly. - ❖ The Federal Program Manager, Director of Business Affairs (Finance Dept), and Executive Director meets monthly to ensure that expenditures are allowable and accurate based on the budget. - ❖ The Federal Programs Manager completes the request for funds drawdown and submits it to the Executive Director. - ❖ The Executive Director approves the request for the drawdown and submits to the Federal Programs Finance Officer. - ❖ The Federal Programs Finance Officer submits the drawdown to GaDOE. - Journal entries are made by the Finance Dept. (Director of Business Affairs or Designee (Note: Journal entries may be made after each draw or at the end of the year ensuring that fund 150 balances out to zero).
+All calculations are maintained by the Director of Business Affairs.
+Additionally, the Federal Programs Manager maintains a log/spreadsheet providing the percentages drawn down to date. - ❖ The Federal Programs Finance Officer completes the completion reports at the end of each grant period to close out the grant and submits to the GADOE.
+A spreadsheet identifying the details of the completion report will be completed by the Federal Programs Manager and signed off by The Federal Programs Director, Director of Business Affairs, Federal Funds Finance Officer with final approval by the Executive Director.